 Right?

-So I talk about a lot of things, and then I say, but don't take my advice, you know, financially or medically.
+So I talk about a lot of things and then I say, but don't take my advice, you know, financially or medically.

 But people will.

-In the real world, people can hear me say something, and then even right after I say, don't take my advice, they're gonna go take that advice because it feels right to them.
+And then even right after I say, don't take my advice, they're going to go take that advice because it feels right to them.

 So will that mean that I kill some people?